benrobinson16/SettingsBundleBuilder/README.md

 )
 ```

-> Don't forget to add `"SettingsBundleBuilder"` to the main target in the package as well.
+> Don't forget to add `"SettingsBundleBuilder"` as a dependency to the main target in the package as well.

 3. In `main.swift`, create your settings bundle using the `makeSettingsBundle` method.
-An quick example:
+A quick example:

 ```swift
 import SettingsBundleBuilder